How to Choose and Install a New Bath

 Once you have your bath, it’s a matter of installing it.
 In this respect, insert baths are the most involved as they require the construction of a bath frame to support the bath, whereas freestanding, back to the wall, and corner baths have built-in frames and only need to be positioned, levelled and fixed into place.

 Regardless of the type or size of the bath, or the location of your installation, you’re sure to find the perfect bath to suit your needs here at Ross’s Discount Home Centre.
-Visit our extensive range online and avail of our free Perth Metro delivery or come into our Guildford showroom to see our range in person.
+Visit our extensive range online and avail of our $50 Perth Metro delivery or come into our Guildford showroom to see our range in person.